zichaow/QG-Net/readme.md

 2. Navigate to directory `preprocessing/`, and run
 `. preproc_squad.sh` in command line.
 You should be able to run without changing any line in the bash file.
+This file does 3 things: 1) tokenize data using corenlp; 2) train-validation data split; and 3) use OpenNMT's preprocess script to process data into the format that the training script takes.
 The processed `.pt` data that QG-Net uses for training will be stored in the `data/` directory.
 It takes about 500 seconds for the processing to finish.